Luca Antonio Falcone: Canonization

+The process towards sainthood was formally opened on 22 September 1853.
 The fourth miracle – the one that would be definitive for full sainthood – was investigated in a diocesan process from 14 March 2014 until 15 December 2014 before it later received validation from the Congregation for the Causes of Saints sometime later.
 Medical experts advising the C.C.S. met to discuss this miracle (after five previous sessions of other doctors examining it) approved the miracle on 15 December 2016.
 Theologians likewise approved this sometime later as did the C.C.S. before it was taken to the pope for his approval.
 Pope Francis approved this miracle on 23 March 2017 thus confirming that Falcone will be canonized in 2017; the date was formalized at a gathering of cardinals on 20 April.

 Falcone was proclaimed as a saint on 15 October 2017 in Saint Peter's Square.